 Tape a technology in decline, however, IBM recently announced that their TS1155 has the ability to store 330TB’s of uncompressed data on a cartridge that will fit in your hand.
 This could be used as a long term archival storage platform to store huge amounts of information in a space smaller than a filing cabinet consuming very little power to operate.

-Disk drives for now, will remain as the key storage medium with projected capacities of 20TB by 2020 and 100TB+ in 2025.
+Disk drives for now, will remain as the key storage medium with capacities of 100TB by 2025.
 Yes, the worldwide market share of disk drives is declining but is this figure being skewed by the increase in capacity?
 Sure flash storage is getting more headline space but it still costs more compared to a hard disk capacity equivalent and not all data needs to delivered at lightning speed.

 Optical has remained at 100/125GB per Blu-ray disk for the past few years and Sony has recently announced 3.3TB disks.
 This technology will never compete with flash for performance, tape for capacity or disk drives for price.
 Optical isn’t about any of this it’s about the longevity of having a stable medium that can hold 1,000’s of images, documents, audio files etc on media that doesn’t age and requires very little environmental handling or power.
 Information stored on optical doesn’t need to be migrated to the next generation because it can’t be read its use is in storing data 10, 20, 50 or 100+ years in the future allowing future generations the ability to learn from the past.